 1. Prioritize Your Pre- and Post-Race Fuel

-The snack you eat before your turkey trot is a key component to your race day.
-Even though a 5K is a relatively short distance (especially compared to a marathon), it's important to prioritize some carbohydrate-rich foods before your race, recommends the National Academy of Sports Medicine (NASM).
-Carbs can top off muscle energy stores and give you some extra oomph.
+The snack you eat before your turkey trot is a key part of your race day.
+Compared to a marathon, the 5K is a relatively short distance.
+Nevertheless, it's important to prioritize carbohydrate-rich foods before your race, like oatmeal or banana, recommends the National Academy of Sports Medicine (NASM).
+Carbs supply your muscles with energy, giving you some extra oomph during your run.

-After your race, you'll want to replenish your glycogen stores, promote protein metabolism and rehydrate your body, advises NASM.
+After your race, replenish your energy stores, promote protein digestion and rehydrate your body, advises NASM.
 Choose snacks or meals filled with lean proteins and carbohydrates.
-Since it's Thanksgiving, if you're planning a large afternoon feast, consider keeping your post-race your meal light and high in protein.
+Because it's Thanksgiving, if you're planning a large afternoon feast, consider keeping your post-race meal light and high in protein.

 Considering November usually ushers in cooler weather, it's important to warm up properly before taking off.
-While running in colder weather in and of itself doesn't necessarily make you more prone to injury, your body will direct blood flow away from your limbs to protect your vital organs.
-So, performing a proper warm-up is crucial.
+While running in colder weather in and of itself doesn't necessarily make you more prone to injury, it does make performing a proper warm-up even more important.

 Move 1: Lying Figure-4 Rotations

 - Lie on your back with your arms stretched out to your sides, knees bent and feet flat.

 - Cross your right ankle over your left knee, maintaining the bend in your left knee.

 - Keeping your shoulder blades glued to the ground, tilt your body to the left until your right foot touches the ground.

 - Return to the starting position and repeat on the other side.